-Schmidt received his medical degree from the University of Connecticut School of Medicine in Farmington.
-He completed his residency at Rhode Island Hospital in Providence, and a combined hand surgery fellowship at Hartford Hospital in Hartford, CT.
+Dr. Schmidt received his medical degree from the University of Connecticut School of Medicine in Farmington, and completed his residency at Rhode Island Hospital in Providence, followed by a combined hand surgery fellowship at Hartford Hospital in Hartford, Connecticut.

 Rachel Sullivan, MD, is a board-certified plastic surgeon.

 Dr. Sullivan earned her medical degree from Washington University School of Medicine in St. Louis.
 She completed her plastic and reconstructive surgery training at Rhode Island Hospital/The Warren Alpert Medical School of Brown University, followed by fellowship training in advanced microsurgical breast reconstruction and aesthetic surgery at Mercy Medical Center in Baltimore.

 Although Dr. Sullivan has a particular interest in breast reconstruction after mastectomy, she enjoys performing the full spectrum of plastic surgery, including body contouring, aesthetic breast surgery, and non-surgical facial rejuvenation using laser therapy, BOTOX and Dysport, and dermal fillers.

 She is a member of the American Society of Plastic Surgeons and the New England Society of Plastic and Reconstructive Surgeons.